lillyBC/bcTampermonkeys/README.md

 # bcTampermonkeys

 These are [tampermonkey](https://www.tampermonkey.net/) scripts for Bondage Club.
+Feel free to use for your own purposes as is, in part or with modifications.

 * **gagspeak:** Adds a translated version of gag speech to the garbled messages.
 Also works against deafness
 * **wardrobe:** Adds functions to save appearance to local storage